How To Create a Good SaaS Buyer Persona

 Here are five simple steps to creating the perfect persona:

 Step 1: Research, Research, Research

-Seems like an obvious suggestion, but you’d be surprised at how many businesses fail to complete comprehensive research.
-You need to know your customers and their relationship with your product before you can sketch out an accurate buyer persona.
+It seems like an obvious suggestion, but you’d be surprised how many businesses fail to complete comprehensive research.
+You need to know your customers and their relationship with your product before sketching out an accurate buyer persona.